We've received 92 proposals, which is a lot more than we've initially expected.

 English.
 Inglese.
 Engelsk.
 Angleško.
 Angolul. (but we’d love for you to teach us some words in your language too)

-The standard duration for all talks selected through the CFP will be of 20-25 minutes.
-For a more dynamic routine, we’ll also throw in a few longer presentations.
+The standard duration for all talks is 25-30 minutes.
+For a more dynamic routine, we’ll also throw in a few shorter or longer presentations, if applicable.